 I checked the tree.
 I checked the big open space in the center of town with the inactive fountain.
 I looped around the bakery, the carpenter's shop, and the agricultural district, which contained home.
 I did not find her in any of these places.
 When I came to Hobart's smithy, however, I found something.

 I took cover behind Hobart's food barrel.
-Peeking out, I saw Hobart and Nemesis standing in the same area where I had found Mitilda's message, and Hobart was holding a dagger (possessing weapons was strictly illegal, of course, and Hobart, being a blacksmith, was one of the few who had the power to violate this law).
+Peeking out, I saw Hobart and Nemesis standing in the same area where I had found Mitilda's message, and Hobart was holding a dagger.
+(Possessing weapons was strictly illegal, of course, and Hobart, being a blacksmith, was one of the few who had the power to violate this law.)
 Nemesis had his sword drawn and pointed at Hobart.
 But that wasn't the half of it.
 The half of it was that Nemesis had a scratch in his armor.
-What could possibly have just happened?

 "Arrest me if ye wants!"
 Hobart was saying.
 "Ye will only aid the cause of the revolution!"
 His voice didn't sound anything like it had the night before.
 It sounded twenty years younger and stronger.